mcqua007/schwifty/README.md

 ## Schwifty

-This is schwifty a theme based on Atom One Dark.
+This is **Schwifty One Dark** a syntax theme based on Atom One Dark.
+A few differences besides the colors is the addition of italics for certain tokens(i.e. HTML classes, functions, etc...).
+This helps for reading your code and being able to recognize patterns so you can find things quickly.
+There are also matching bracket colors to add to your settings so you can easily identify matching brackets and parenthesis.
+To get full use of italics I added some fonts that would suit you as well as baked them with Firacode ligatures so you get clean fonts and ligatures to have the best-looking syntax.
 Get Schwifty!

 # Installation